 When you use the IVR Driver routing functions in your applications, they must be coded in a certain order.
-The pseudocode example in figures 8 and 9 shows the correct order in which the routing APIs must be used.
+The pseudocode example in Figures 7 and 8 shows the correct order in which the routing APIs must be used.
 You will need to convert this example into valid code for your applications.

 '''

 /

 Port

 = type ilPORT with the port of IVR channel

 (see interface.h)

+ilRQRouteStart

-ilRQRouteStart = type ilRQ - returned Request ID for Route Start
+= type ilRQ - returned Request ID for Route Start

 (see interface.h)

 psRouteStartRep = type PSTR - pointer to buffer - preallocated

 for Get Reply to return result in

-= type int - length of above buffer

 iRepLen

+= type int - Length of above buffer

+ilGetReplyRet

 = type ilRet - returned from Get Reply indicating

-ilGetReplyRet

 result of request (see interface.h)

-i LRQGetRequest
+iLRQGetRequest

-= type iLRQ - returned Request ID for Get Request -
+= type ilRQ - returned Request ID for Get Request -

 used in Send Reply (see interface.h)

+= type ilRet - returned from Send Reply

 ilSendReplyRet

-= type ilRet - returned from Send Reply

 indicating result of request (see interface.h)

 bResult

 = type BOOL - set true if treatment was success -

 else false (see interface.h)

+psReply

 = type CPSTR - pointer to buffer with result of

-psReply

 treatment - if return is required

 (see interface.h)

 iLRQ_ANY - generate the request id (see interface.h)

 nlrepeat = a number if type int to indicate strategy still active

 /

 '''

-Figure 8: Comments About the Pseudocode
+Figure 7: Comments About the Pseudocode

 '''

-ilRQRouteStart = ilSRqRouteStart(ilRQ_ANY, Port, "7000");
+ilRQRouteStart = ilSRqRouteStart(ilRQ_ANY,Port,"7000");

 / route sequence start on route dn /

 if (iLRQRouteStart > 0)

 / make sure Route Start worked /

 {

 nlrepeat = 1;

 while(nlrepeat == 1)

 {

 ilGetReplyRet = ilGetReply(ilRQRouteStart, psRouteStartRep, iRepLen);

 / check reply for Route Start /

 / timeout means that the routing strategy /

 if(ilGetReplyRet == ilRET_TIMEOUT)

 / is still active /

 {

 ilRQGetRequest = ilGetRequest(Port, psRep, iRepLen);

 / retrieve the next treatment - if one exists /

 / treatment details in the return buffer

 /

 if(iLRQGetRequest>0)

 / make sure Get Request worked before

 /

 {

 / processing the returned treatment

 /

 / processing by application to apply treatment /

 ilSendRepLyRet = ilSendRepLy(ilRQGetRequest, bResult, psRepLy);

 / send treatment result to URS /

 }

 }

 else

 nlrepeat = 0;

 / the get reply returned other than timeout /

 }

 / this implies the strategy has ended - and /

 / a RouteResponse has been processed by the library /

 / the route destination - if it exists in the /

 / RouteResponse will be returned in psRouteStartRep /

 }

 else / RouteStart failed /

 '''

-Figure 9: Pseudocode for Routing Functions
+Figure 8: Pseudocode for Routing Functions